Skip navigation

 Trevor Lawrence completed 20-of-32 passes for 330 yards and five touchdowns in the Jaguars’ 48-20, Week 15 win over the Jets, adding three carries for 51 yards and a sixth score.

 It goes without saying that the first five-score day through the air of Lawrence’s career was also his first six-touchdown outing.
 Leveling up seemingly every week over the past month, Lawrence had his most emphatic improvement yet against the Jets’ bottom-basement defense.
 Directing the ball to whomever was open, Lawrence found four players for at least 50-plus receiving yards, and six for 20-plus.
 Travis Etienne led the way, with all three of his receptions ending up in the end zone, including a 45-yarder on a screen.
 Lawrence’s most impressive plays were improvisations, including his 15-yard rushing score.
-The pass was a 33-yard, non-scoring fadeaway jumper to Parker Washington.
+The most impressive pass was a 33-yard, non-scoring fadeaway jumper to Parker Washington.
 There was a scary moment in the first half where Lawrence banged his passing hand, but he never missed a snap and seemingly never missed a throw.
 Lawrence’s hot streak will be put to the toughest of Week 16 tests as the Jags venture on the road to Denver.
 Despite his hot play, he will remain outside the top 12 for that one.

 • JAC Quarterback #16